 We also from time to time host conferences that facilitate client development opportunities.
-For example, in the third quarter of 2005 we hosted a corporate advisory services summit.
+For example, in the third quarter of 2005 we are hosting a general counsel conference and a corporate advisory services summit.

 In addition, to complement the business development efforts of our managing directors, we have a group of senior client relationship managers, who are focused exclusively on developing client relationships and generating new business through their extensive network of contacts.
 We also have formed relationships with prominent academics, which generate new business opportunities.